 NBC CLUB Policies

 All members are responsible for reading and becoming familiar with the full text of the Policies and Procedures of NBC.
+Please see also the Club Constitution.
 Below is a summary of some of the more commonly relevant club policies.

 Certification of rowers